dmitri-tikhomirov/fallout-2-adjustments/readme.md

 This is a collection of minimalistic mods that aim to keep the game largely vanilla and either:

-1. Fix certain game imbalances.
+1. Fix game imbalances.
-2. Add some quality of life features.
+2. Add quality of life features.
 3. Put optional restrictions on the player for a more challenging playthrough.

 The mod is fully modular.
 Each component can be disabled in the `.ini` file.